nelhage/blog.nelhage.com/content/post/write-testable-code-by-writing-generic-code.markdown

 The problem, though, could be generalized even further!
 What Alex had, conceptually, was a way to create an `io.ReadCloser` starting at an arbitrary offset (using an S3 range request), and he wanted to wrap it into an `io.ReadCloser` that handled errors by retrying from the current offset (at least up to some limit).
 So his problem could be reduced, in large part, to implementing and testing a function like the following:

-{{<highlight go>}}
+{{<highlight golang>}}
 // NewRetryingReader accepts a function which can create an `io.ReadCloser`
 // reading from some backend at the specified offset.
 For instance, this could
 // be implemented for a filesystem by combining `os.Open` and `os.File.Seek`.
 It
 // returns an `io.ReadCloser` which will read the entire backend sequentially
 // `from` offset 0, retrying any `Read` errors by restarting from the last-read
 // offset.
 //
 // The returned reader will retry at a given offset MaxRetriesAtOffset times.
 If it
 // receives that many failures in a row, it will return the last error received
 // and stop retrying.
 func NewRetryingReader(startReading func(offset int64) (io.ReadCloser, error)) io.ReadCloser
 {{</highlight>}}

 By abstracting out the details of S3, we’ve created a simple abstraction which can be implemented and tested in isolation of any application code.
 It’s very easy to test by creating in-memory implementations of `startReading` which back to a byte buffer and return errors periodically, or even fuzzed by randomizing the buffer sizes, read sizes, and failure rate.